-NEW YORK — A Nokia Corp. shareholder sued the company and two of its senior executives in federal court in New York on April 19, alleging that the defendants misrepresented the technology company’s business and financial condition in violation of federal securities laws (Tanner Tom v.
-Nokia Corp., et al., No. 19-3509, S.D.
-N.Y.).
+BROOKLYN, N.Y. — A shareholder sued software company DocuSign Inc. and certain of its current and former senior executives on Dec.
+22 in New York federal court, alleging that the defendants misrepresented the impact the COVID-19 pandemic was having on the company’s business and financial condition in violation of federal securities law.

 SAN JOSE, Calif. — A California-based online purveyor of academic support services and several of its senior executives materially misled investors in violation of federal securities laws by failing to disclose that the company’s revenue growth was a temporary benefit of nationwide remote learning in higher education during the COVID-19 pandemic and would not last, a shareholder argues in a Dec.
 22 complaint filed in California federal court.

 SAN DIEGO — Ruling that the lead plaintiff in a securities class action against a drug company and several of its current and former senior executives has three times failed to sufficiently plead an actionable misstatement or omission in alleging that the defendants failed to disclose the extent of severe adverse results in patients treated with the company’s Parkinson’s disease psychosis (PD psychosis) treatment drug or its alleged involvement in an illegal kickback scheme, a federal judge in California on Jan.
 3 denied the lead plaintiff a fourth attempt to do so.